 The EUROlinkCAT common data model standardised the linked variables obtained by each participating registry.
 Common Stata syntax scripts were run by all registries to check the quality of data linkage and to analyse the data.
-Aggregated data and analytical results were uploaded to the Central Results Repository based at Ulster University (UK) and then transferred to the research team using a secure web platform.12

-Within each registry, Kaplan-Meier survival analyses were performed to account for censoring, that is, children who were lost to follow-up due to death or emigration from the study area or who had not reached their 10th birthday by 31 December 2015.
-The Kaplan-Meier survival estimates with 95% CIs from each registry were combined in a random-effect meta-analysis using a modified method by Combescure et al18 to estimate the overall survival for children with PRS at the following ages: 1 and 4 weeks and 1, 5 and 10 years.
+Aggregated data and analytic results were uploaded to the Central Results Repository based at Ulster University (UK) and then transferred to the research team using a secure web platform.12 reached their 10th birthday by 31st December 2015.
+The Kaplan-Meier survival estimates with 95% confidence intervals (CI) from each registry were combined in a random-effects meta-analysis using a modified method by Combescure et al18 to estimate the overall survival for children with PRS at the following ages: 1 week, 4 weeks and 1, 5 and 10 years.
 In addition, the 10-year survival conditional on having survived at 4 weeks was estimated.